5 Ways to Tackle The Gender Pay Gap & Strengthen Your Company Culture

 2. Provide transparency in your salary scheme

-Refer to the market wage for the position in question to indicate an appropriate salary for the job you are seeking to fill.
+Refer to the market wage for specific positions to indicate an appropriate salary for any job you are seeking to fill.
 Include a clear description of your compensation in your job description and be open to talking with your candidate.
 This will increase the likelihood that the candidate will be hired fairly.
 If you find discrepancies in the salary report you analysed, you can address them by focusing on pay equity and closing that pay gap when hiring each employee.

 3. Hire for an inclusive and diverse culture

-Hire for a diverse and inclusive leadership team where they can work smarter, bringing new perspectives, and points of view to challenge the gender pay gap status quo.
+Hire for a diverse and inclusive leadership team where they can work smarter, bringing new perspectives and points of view to challenge the gender pay gap status quo.
 A homogenous leadership team will be less likely to push for change and create solutions.
-For example, a millennial or Gen Z person, a single mother, a 50+ person, a disabled person or a foreigner might not have the same ideas and opinions on salary and compensation.
+For example, a millennial or Gen Z person, a single mother, a 50+ person or a disabled person might not all have the same ideas and opinions on salary and compensation.

 4. Build career paths and training